-The initial Community Consultation is typically held over a two-day period and is a very hands-on series of sessions where we connect with 12 or so members of the given area who represent different spheres of the community like: Education, Health, Population, the Women’s Union, the local authorities, village elders etc with our team and journey together to discover the difference between ‘welfare’, ‘aid’ or ‘relief’ and true development.
+The initial Community Development Workshops is typically held over a two-day period and is a very hands-on series of sessions where we connect with 12 or so members of the given area who represent different spheres of the community like: Education, Health, Population, the Women’s Union, the local authorities, village elders etc with our team and journey together to discover the difference between ‘welfare’, ‘aid’ or ‘relief’ and true development.
 We then start to work together to change mindsets away from the typical ‘welfare’ and ‘hand out’ mentality to a place where each member understands that they, and their wider community, have the power to determine their own development and determine their destiny.

 During these initial consultation sessions, communities will identify their felt needs and begin developing action plans that centre on mobilising their existing assets and resource, which, when combined with a variety of different AOG World Relief Vietnam projects and programs, can assist each community as they work towards their development goals.
 Some of the planned for impacts of these projects include seeing: